varugheseben/edurek-data_science/DataScience/Probability/Bayes_theorem.md

     **SOLUTION**

-     With our intution we can say 95% of chance of having disease.
+     With our intution we can say 95% of chance for having disease.
 But Bayes theorem says probability of having disease is very low even if the test resulted as +ve.